 Do you have sky-high ambition to be a commercial pilot?

-Gain the skills and knowledge to become a commercial pilot.
-Learn how to perform normal and emergency commercial pilot duties to work in commercial aviation flight operations.
+Make the Perth skies your next office window with the skills and knowledge to become a commercial aircraft pilot.
+Learn to fly light piston aeroplanes including knowing how to perform in normal and emergency conditions.

 |School Leaver||Non-School Leaver||AQF|